Song of Songs 4: Analysis

-Male: First descriptive poem and call to come along (4:1-8)
+Male: First descriptive poem and call to come along (verses 1-8)

 Mount Hermon, highest point in the Anti-Lebanon range, looking north from Mount Bental in the Golan Heights.

 Satellite image of Lebanon.
 The snow-covered areas nearer the coast are the Mount Lebanon range and the snow-covered areas further inland are the Anti-Lebanon mountain range.

 The beginning (verse 1a) and the end (verse 8a) of this part contain repeated lines that "frame an address of endearment": "my darling/[my] bride."
 Verses 1-7 contain the man's waṣf or descriptive poem of his female lover from head to breast, using imagery of flora and fauna, with a few of "fortifications and military weapons".
 Verses 2 and 5 begin and end this imagery with comparisons with animals, such as sheep and fawns, whereas verses 6-8 focus on the desire of the male speaker to visit "the mountain of myrrh" and to be joined there by his partner, expressing his desire in terms of a sensual pursuit with his lover's body as a mountain on which he finds perfumes.
 Verse 7 concludes with a summary statement of the woman's perfection and invitation to his bride to 'come away from the impregnable heights and to join him'.